-Terex is a globally diverse company, supporting multiple end uses.
+Terex is a global company, with a diverse portfolio of businesses that support multiple end uses.
 Seasonality is a factor in some businesses, where annual purchasing patterns are impacted by the seasonality of downstream project spending.
 Specifically, our businesses can experience stronger demand during the second quarter, as customers in the northern hemisphere make investments in time for the annual construction season (April to October).
 Non-seasonal macro factors are also important and can surpass seasonal influences in importance in some years.
-In 2024, we expect first and second half sales to be comparable to each other, with the second and third quarter sales modestly higher than first and fourth quarter sales.
+In 2025, we expect second half sales to be higher than first half sales, with the second, third and fourth quarter sales higher than first quarter sales.